drummondlab/drummondlab.github.io/README.md

 ## Overview of the structure

 A site is a collection of HTML pages.
-For our site (and many others), there are pages of the same type, like paper (publication) pages or a lab member pages, which have the same layout, differ in content.
+For our site (and many others), there are pages of the same type, like paper (publication) pages or a lab member pages, which have the same layout but differ in content.
 In the web-accessible site, these are indeed different pages.
 However, they are _generated_ from a single template file filled in with information from many paper- or member-specific markdown data files.
 This generation is done every time the site changes; it's handled by GitHub Pages, the service we use.

 The template files are weird-looking HTML files (containing jekyll site variables and control logic) residing in the `_includes/themes/lab` folder.
 You should not alter the contents of this folder.